 GPU Software for Machine Vision Cameras

 Cameras for machine vision, industrial and scientific applications are quite widespread nowadays.
-These solutions utilize USB3, GigE, 10GigE, 25GigE, CameraLink, Coax, Thunderbolt, PCI-Express interfaces to send data from camera to PC.
+These solutions utilize USB3, GigE, 10GigE, 25GigE, CameraLink, Coax, Thunderbolt, PCI-Express interfaces to send data from cameras to PC.
 Usually cameras transfer RAW data and we need to implement quite complicated image processing pipeline to convert RAW to RGB in realtime.
 This is computationally heavy task, especially for high speed and high data rate cameras.

 Realtime image processing for machine vision cameras could be done on Intel/AMD CPUs, but that solution is difficult to speedup further, which is the case for multicamera systems.
 To overcome such a bottleneck, one could implement simplified algorithms on CPU to be on time, but it can't be a good solution.
 Most of high quality algorithms are slow even at multicore CPUs.
 The slowest algorithms for CPU are demosaicing, denoising, color grading, undistortion, resize, rotation to an arbitrary angle, compression, etc.